devOpifex/leprechaun/docs/README.md

 it's only job is to make it easier for the developer to build an application.

-This allows keeping things small and efficient, leprechaun also encourages that approach with regard to the JavaScript and CSS via [packer](https://packer.john-coene.com), and [sass](https://github.com/rstudio/sass) respectively.
+This keeps things small and efficient, an approach leprechaun also encourages with regard to JavaScript and CSS via [packer](https://packer.john-coene.com), and [sass](https://github.com/rstudio/sass) respectively.